Château La Confession Saint-Émilion Grand Cru 2019

 About the wine:

-The wine has a full-bodied, rich texture and develops into a dense, succulent fruitiness, with a beautifully long finish.
+The wine has both a lively and full-bodied character; it develops into a dense, succulent fruitiness, with a finish of remarkable length.

 About the estate: